probboy/dsc-apis-section-intro-nyc-ds-082619/README.md

 ### The Request/Response Cycle

-Next we look at the fundamental mechanism by which web based APIs are typically accessed - sending a HTTP request and then processing the response provided by the server.
-We also get a little experience of working with http requests using the Python `.get()` method within the Requests package.
-We also get some hands on experience retrieving information from NASA using [Open Notify](http://open-notify.org/).
+Next, we look at the fundamental mechanism by which web-based APIs are typically accessed - sending an HTTP request and then processing the response provided by the server.
+We also get a little experience of working with HTTP requests using the Python `.get()` method within the Requests package.
+We also get some hands-on experience retrieving information from NASA using [Open Notify](http://open-notify.org/).

 ### APIs and OAuth

 Usually, access to a given API is limited to avoid abuse.
 One of the most common mechanisms for identifying your API requests to make sure they fit within acceptable usage guidelines is OAuth - Open Authorization - a standard for authorizing clients across web requests.
-In this section we provide an overview of what OAuth is and how it works by looking at how it is implemented by Dropbox.
+In this section, we provide an overview of what OAuth is and how it works by looking at how it is implemented by Dropbox.

 ### Working with the Yelp API

-Next we get some practice working with a real API, retrieving information from the Yelp API.
+Next, we get some practice working with a real API, retrieving information from the Yelp API.

 ### Building a GIS with Yelp and Folium